A Journey Leader is someone who:

 Erica is a junior studying Integrative Physiology.

-Evan is a junior studying Neuroscience & Psychology.
+Evan is a junior studying Psychology with a minor in Classics.

 Greg is a sophomore studying Biochemistry.